 These parts determine a centralized calculation for the entire PJM footprint.
 These studies encompass the multitude of assumptions and projections of expected internal and external conditions, such as system topology, generation dispatch, projected customer demands, as well as existing and future transactions.
 Transfer capability can vary significantly with changing system conditions.
 Modeled conditions are much more susceptible to change as the operating and planning horizons increase.
-For this reason, and to guard against unreliable system operations resulting from over-allocating the transmission system, additional studies are identified and performed pursuant to Part VI of the OATT.
-Failure of any portion of the process results in either a denial of the request, or the need for further analysis.
-The process progresses according to an increasing level of both granularity and the breadth of system conditions in order to model future capability issues using both a deterministic and probabilistic approach.
+For this reason, and to guard against unreliable system operations resulting from over-allocating the transmission system, additional studies are identified and performed pursuant to Part VIII of the OATT.
+Overloads identified within any portion of the Phase I System Impact Study require further analysis.